Golden Northern Bumblebee Facts

 Golden Northern Bumblebee Physical Description

-The wonder of the Golden Northern Bumblebee does not extend to size.
-In fact, it constitutes a small variety of bumblebee.
+Surprisngly, perhaps, the wonder of the Golden Northern Bumblebee does not extend to size.
+In fact, it actually constitutes a small variety of bumblebee.
 Sexual dimorphism plays a factor as well.
 Female workers reach 0.75 in (1.9 cm) in length, while male drones only average 0.5 in (1.3 cm).

-This small but truly beautiful example of its kind also displays the sex-based characteristic in another way.
-The wingspan also appears to be gender-related in this particular arthropod.
-That particular manifestation of the principle sets it apart from others.
+This small but truly beautiful example of its kind also displays this gender-based differentiation in another way.
+Intriguingly, the wingspan appears to be sex-related in this particular arthropod.
+That particular manifestation of the evolutionary principle easily sets it apart from numerous others.

-Firstly, a female’s wings most commonly measure approximately 1.6 in (40 mm) in overall span.
-Secondly, however, that of the males only averages a measurement of 0.86 in (22 cm).
+The wings of a female of the species measure an average of approximately 1.6 in (40 mm) in overall span.
+However, that of the males only averages a measurement of roughly 0.86 in (22 cm).
 This represents a quite significant difference for a species of its size.
+Exceptions occur, but rarely.

-It’s also well known for its dazzling appearance, which never fails to please the eye.
-Its coloring appears as a combination of black and golden yellow.
+This wonder of Nature’s also quite well known for its dazzling appearance, which never fails to please the eye.
+Its coloring usually appears as a combination of black and golden yellow.
 In yet another gender-based difference, though, the male typically displays more yellow than the female.

-In other respects, individuals of both genders appear remarkably similar.
-The body of both grows covered with numerous short, but thick, hairs.
+In other respects, though, individuals of both genders appear remarkably similar.
+The body of both evolved as covered with numerous comparatively short, but thick, hairs.
 The amazing Golden Northern Bumblebee also distinguishes itself from the smaller honeybee in an important way.

-You see, unlike the tinier honeybee, this remarkable species does not die after inflicting a sting.
-In point of fact, the impressive invertebrate remains capable of repeatedly attacking an opponent with its stinger.
-This rarely forms a danger to humans, however.
+Impressively, unlike the even smaller honeybee, this remarkable species does not die after inflicting a sting.
+In point of fact, the impressive invertebrate has the ability to repeatedly attack an opponent with its stinger.
+This action rarely forms a danger to humans, however, unless one’s allergic.

 - Kingdom: Animalia